getpawprint/slate/source/includes/_admin_v2.md

 }
 ```

 Gets an individual request's details.
-Depending on the channel that the app came in, `partner`, `appointment` and `claim` may be null.
+Depending on the channel that the request came from, `partner`, `appointment` and `claim` may be null.

 ### HTTP Request
 `GET /admin/v2/requests/:request_id`